cheerful/freckle-apidocs/content/v2/entries.md

 The following Custom Error codes can be returned for this action:

-* **already_invoiced**: the Entry has already been invoiced inside of Freckle.
+* **already_invoiced**: the Entry has already been invoiced inside of Noko.

-## Mark multiple Entries as invoiced outside of Freckle
+## Mark multiple Entries as invoiced outside of Noko

-Update the Entries provided so that they are recognized as being invoiced outside of Freckle by providing the date the Entries was invoiced.
+Update the Entries provided so that they are recognized as being invoiced outside of Noko by providing the date the Entries was invoiced.

-If an entry has already been marked as invoiced outside of Freckle, this action modifies the `invoiced_at` date for that entry.
+If an entry has already been marked as invoiced outside of Noko, this action modifies the `invoiced_at` date for that entry.

 ~~~
-PUT /v2/entries/invoiced_outside_of_freckle
+PUT /v2/entries/invoiced_outside_of_noko
 ~~~

 ### Input

 entry_ids
 : *Required* **array of integers**
-: The IDs of the entries that will be marked as invoiced outside of Freckle.
+: The IDs of the entries that will be marked as invoiced outside of Noko.

 date
-: *Required* **string** of a date in ISO 8061 format `YYYY-MM-DD` : The date the time entry was invoiced outside of Freckle.
+: *Required* **string** of a date in ISO 8061 format `YYYY-MM-DD` : The date the time entry was invoiced outside of Noko.

 ### Response

 <%= headers 204 %>

-### A note about Entries that cannot be marked as invoiced outside of Freckle
+### A note about Entries that cannot be marked as invoiced outside of Noko

-Any entries that are included in this request that cannot be marked as invoiced outside of Freckle will be ignored and will not affect the Response.
+Any entries that are included in this request that cannot be marked as invoiced outside of Noko will be ignored and will not affect the Response.

 ## Mark Entry as approved

-Mark the Entry as "approved" in Freckle.
+Mark the Entry as "approved" in Noko.
 Approved entries cannot be edited or deleted.

 ~~~
 PUT /v2/entries/:id/approved